oframe/ogl/README.md

 [Show me what you got!](https://oframe.github.io/ogl/examples) - Explore a comprehensive list of examples, with comments in the source code.

+Inspired by the effectiveness of ThreeJS' examples, they will hopefully serve as reference for how to use the library, and to achieve a wide range of techniques.

 ## Weight

 Even though the source is modular, as a guide, below are the complete component download sizes.